 With exacting standards reflecting the ideals of William Morris, founding father of the Arts and Crafts movement, early Newcomb wares were uniquely a southern American product.
-"The pots were to be well-designed, one of a kind, hand-thrown and hand-decorated utilitarian pieces.
-Decoration was to be inspired by Louisiana flora and fauna.
-Local clays [dug] north of Lake Pontchartrain were used (although suitable clay for throwing required the addition of various materials from Alabama, South Carolina, New Jersey, Kentucky and Indiana)."
+"The pots were to be well-designed, one of a kind, hand-thrown, and hand-decorated utilitarian pieces.
+The decoration was to be inspired by Louisiana flora and fauna.
+Local clays [dug] north of Lake Pontchartrain were used (although suitable clay for throwing required the addition of various materials from Alabama, South Carolina, New Jersey, Kentucky, and Indiana)."

 Several other marks were also incised into the bottom of each piece:

 - Artist's ciphers were applied by each female student decorating the pottery, which usually translates as one to three initials such as an "S" within a circle used by Gertrude R. Smith.